qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 executed according to following rules:

 - Any `void` function location is purely determined by its arguments:
-  - Void functions that only has quantum register types as arguments are classified as pure QPU instructions
+  - Void functions that only have quantum register types as arguments are classified as pure QPU instructions
-  - Void functions that only has classical register types as arguments are classified as pure CPU instructions
+  - Void functions that only have classical register types as arguments are classified as pure CPU instructions
-  - Void functions that that takes a mixture are classified as CPU to QPU setup/transport instructions
+  - Void functions that takes a mixture are classified as CPU to QPU setup/transport instructions
 - Any function that returns a quantum register is:
   - A pure quantum instruction if all of the function arguments are quantum